Parasite Cleanse for Optimal Performance

 Beyond the direct kill, allicin also:

-- Pulls heavy metals out.
+• Pulls heavy metals out.
 Binds mercury, lead, and cadmium, and routes them through the liver for excretion. footnoteCha, C. W. (1987).
 Tohoku Journal of Experimental Medicine.
 "A study on the effect of garlic to the heavy metal poisoning of rat."
 First clean demonstration of allicin's chelation profile; the work has been replicated several times since.
 The mechanism is the same -SH binding that drives the antimicrobial effect, heavy metals have similar affinity for those sulfur sites, and once bound they ride out of the body on garlic's coattails.

-- Fires up the liver's detox enzymes.
+• Fires up the liver's detox enzymes.
 The liver's get upregulated, which moves the dead-organism debris out faster.

-- Strengthens the gut's frontline immunity.
+• Strengthens the gut's frontline immunity.
 Raises , the antibody the gut secretes onto its own surface, which makes it harder for surviving pathogens to set up shop again.

 Timing matters.
 Taken at night, on an empty digestive tract, with castor oil as the prokinetic vehicle, garlic works on the pathogens during the slow-moving overnight phase and the dead material clears with the first bowel movement of the morning.
 Taken during the day with food, digestion dilutes the allicin and you get a fraction of the effect.

-On form: it has to be raw and it has to be crushed.
-Cooked garlic loses most of its allicin within five minutes of heat above 60°C. Whole cloves swallowed without crushing never start the chemistry.
+Cooked garlic loses most of its allicin within five minutes of heat above 60°C, and a whole clove swallowed without a single cut never breaks enough cells to start the chemistry at all.
 Aged garlic extract is a different molecule (less allicin, more ), useful for cardiovascular support, wrong tool for this job.

 4. The traditional anti-parasitic herbs, wormwood, black walnut, cloves